sungyubkim/MCDO/README.md

-# MCDO style Bayesian CNN
+# Monte-Carlo Dropout and its variants

-A pytorch implementation of [MCDO style Bayesian CNN ](https://arxiv.org/abs/1506.02158).
+A pytorch implementation of MCDO variants

+* Bayesian CNN with Dropout
+* Concrete Dropout
+* Variational Dropout